20 Sep 2024

 A proven business model

 Joined-up thinking made the project financially viable.
 Pembrokeshire has a tried and tested model for all its supported employment work.
-Every project has an income-generating main element, which is then paired with a non-income generating element run alongside it.
+Every project has an income-generating main element, which is then paired with a non-income generating element running alongside it.

 What resources were needed?

-The Pembrokeshire scheme has been financed by a £605,000 grant from the Welsh Government under its circular economy programme.
+The Pembrokeshire scheme has been financed by a £605,000 core grant from the Welsh Government under its circular economy programme.
 This came with the challenge of a short-term deadline for launching the scheme, with funding having to be spent in a small space of time.

 A group of 25 to 30 individuals, with varying levels of input, from the council and its partner organisations were closely involved in planning and delivery during this period.
 Within the council, multiple teams across leisure, regeneration, waste and recycling, education and social care have worked together.